 - Domestic violence

 If one spouse can demonstrate that any of these elements were the deciding factor in their decision to pursue a divorce, they may be able to receive significantly more generous terms in a divorce settlement than would otherwise be expected.
-According to the website of the San Jose divorce attorneys of the Law Offices of Daniel Jensen, P.C., this is because those circumstances show that the spouse was actively harming the marriage and family.
+According to a divorce lawyer from the law firm Kirker Davis, LLP, this is because those circumstances show that the spouse was actively harming the marriage and family.
 The assistance of a qualified family law attorney can help those considering divorce to understand their full range of options and what they should expect in divorce proceedings, as well as help them get everything they want out of their divorce, be it child custody or alimony.